SparkPost/support-docs/momentum/4/hooks/inbound-smtp-tls-post-accept.md

 <a name="idp7749872"></a>
 ## Description

-This hook is invoked after the tls handshake.
+This hook is only valid for momentum 4.4.0 and up and invoked after the tls handshake.
 Allows the user to augment the built-in TLS accept handshake for inbound SMTP sessions.
-If mc.ctx.code to anything other than 220, and mc.ctx.disconnect to 1, You may set a rejection message with mc.ctx:set(core.VCTX_CONN, '_tls_note', '<your error>'); and the SMTP connection will terminate.
+If mc.ctx.code is set to anything other than 220, and mc.ctx.disconnect is set to 1, the message will be rejected and the SMTP connection will terminate.
+You may set a rejection message with  `mc.ctx:set(core.VCTX_CONN, '_tls_note', _message_');` Default rejection message is `421 4.7.0 TLS Negotiation failed.`

-### Warning

-this hook is only valid for momentum 4.4.0 and up
-If _tls_note is not provided, the reject log message will default to 421 4.7.0 TLS Negotiation failed.

 **<a name="idp4353216"></a> Parameters**